 This parcel is located in an area that has the lowest percentage of open space and parks and the highest percentage of industrial and infrastructure land uses in any of the 30 operational landscape units as identified by the San Francisco Estuary Institute (SFEI) San Francisco Bay Shoreline Adaptation Atlas.
 For this reason alone, turning this parcel into a natural area with public access would provide tremendous community benefit.

 SPHERE partnered with the San Mateo Resource Conservation District to develop a realistic restoration and management plan for the property that would leverage public and private grant funds to develop the property as a natural area with interpretive information and recreation areas.
 SPHERE is committed to paying for the ongoing maintenance of the space for the life of the 49-year lease, providing a public benefit at no ongoing cost to taxpayers.

 All images provided by H.T.
 Harvey & Associates.

 Restoration of native vegetation to provide a habitat for native species and protect against invasive species.

 Public access to enjoy the land around the Bay and to the Bay itself for kayaking, paddle boarding, boating, and other activities.

 Educational opportunities about the Bay’s native landscapes for families, school groups, and others.

 Protection of a unique, beautiful natural area in an otherwise highly developed landscape.

-To learn more about this effort to create the Burlingame Shoreline Park and how you can help make this vision a reality, please visit the Shoreline Park website.
+To learn more about this effort to create the Burlingame Shoreline Park and how you can help make this vision a reality, please visit the Burlingame Shoreline Park Petition.